mcclellandj/fashion-image-classifier/README.md

 7. Built a classification model using transfer learning
    - Altered the Fashion NMIST grayscale images so that they could be used in to the Keras VGG16 pre-trained model
    - Trained the VGG16 model on the 10 categories of the Fashion MNIST data by constructing a model with the VGG16 convolutional layers (including its weights and biases) and adding a new and relevant densely-connected classifier on top of it (comprising one input layer and one softmax output layer)
+   - Fine tuned the the top layers of the convolutional base and the dense layers

 All models retrained on the combined training and validation data before being evaluated on the test data

 ### Results/findings

+- As expected each model build iteration improved on the previous in terms of accuracy performance
+- The optimal model exceeded the performance of the simple fully-connected baseline model by 12.5 percentage points
+- However a model built with the pretrained Keras VGG16 model did perform as well which is mainly due to the poor quality images resulting from the required transformation required.
+While their edges wre retained, a lot of details within the images were removed so this model yielded worse performance than the optimal model
+- A summary of results:
 <div style="position: absolute; left: 40px;">
   <table border="0">
     <tr>